Sum of Measures 1—5 (Total Package)

 No amount/estimate: April 2020: (i) The government has scaled down nonessential public services and will support affected public officers with one-off travel allowance; (ii) The government has not laid off any public servants, but instead required them to take leave on half pay; (iii) The National Provident Fund has made funds available to its members that are temporarily laid off or returned home; (iv) 8 April 2020, The stimulus package is expected to include (a) utility relief from Solomon Power and Ports Authority, (b) loan and interest relief from banks and financial institutions, and (c) ongoing payroll support for nonessential public servants; (v) 6 May 2020, The package includes employment support for youth and women; (vi) 15 June 2020, The cabinet revoked the decision on half pay for non-essential public servants that started on March 31.
 Any salary that was withheld will be repaid when officers are recalled to duty.

-No amount/estimate: April 2020: (i) Measures will likely include capital grants to businesses to support investment in productive and resource sectors, focusing on investments that add value to agricultural products and the fisheries, forestry and tourism sectors, including through a new COVID-19 finance product to support agricultural ventures; (ii) It will also be used to finance specific investments and products of the Development Bank of Solomon Islands; (iii) 16 June 2020, The government has provided price subsidies for copra and cocoa as part of the stimulus package to encourage local farmers to produce more and benefit from the subsidy scheme.
+No amount/estimate: April 2020: (i) Measures will likely include capital grants to businesses to support investment in productive and resource sectors, focusing on investments that add value to agricultural products and the fisheries, forestry, and tourism sectors, including through a new COVID-19 finance product to support agricultural ventures; (ii) It will also be used to finance specific investments and products of the Development Bank of Solomon Islands; (iii) 16 June 2020, The government provided price subsidies for copra and cocoa as part of the Economic Stimulus Package (ESP) to encourage local farmers to produce more and benefit from the subsidy scheme; (iv) 2 February 2021, The government, through its ESP initiative injected SBD1.2 million to restore life into an ailing noni local business registered as Solomon Noni Corporation to support its operations; (v) 16 February 2021, Last year, the Government injected SBD300,000 into Kokonut Pacific under its ESP.
+Today, the government signed another agreement for a subsidy of SBD150,000 to Kokonut Pacific to support the industry.

 |05B5 - Indirect income support||